IRS Forms

 Timing that matters

 The IRS must receive the signed consent within 120 calendar days of the signature date.
-The IRS uses its received stamp or the envelope for timing, so late arrivals are rejected.
+The IRS measures the deadline by the date it receives the form, not the postmark or envelope date, so late arrivals are treated as invalid.
 Treat the window as fixed, do not sign too early if logistics are not ready.

 Practical tip, align the client’s signing date with the requesting officer’s intake window, then send immediately and retain proof of delivery.